Help build local AI with no API token caps.

 Outlier is a Mac-native beta app for people who are tired of paying $200/month and still hitting usage limits.
 The goal is simple: cloud-style coding workflows, running locally by default, with no API token caps from Outlier.
 The app is early.
 The mission is not.

-Apple Silicon · macOS 12+ · Free Nano + Lite · Pro unlocks every shipped tier · local by default · performance varies by hardware
+Apple Silicon (M1, M2, M3, or M4) required — Intel Macs are not supported. · macOS 12+ · Free Nano + Lite · Pro $20/mo or $149/yr adds everything incl.
+Plus · lifetime from $99 · local by default · performance varies by hardware

 Outlier is actively under development.
 “Unlimited” means no API token meter from Outlier for local models; speed, context, model fit, and battery life depend on your Mac.